-- Pilot projects and learned lessons were used to influence the DIALOG+Trust wide roll out in the coming years. - DIALOG+ is now generally accepted as the way forward for the Trust.
+- Pilot projects and learned lessons were used to influence the DIALOG+ Trust wide roll out in the coming years. - DIALOG+ is now generally accepted as the way forward for the Trust.
+The Crisis Prevention Houses - Co-developed the Crisis Prevention House service specification and model. - Created new Peer Roles with job descriptions for the CPHs. - Provided project management and QI support.

-The Gold Brown of the Trust.